Sustainable mobility as an environmentally friendly means of transport

 • Fewer trucks also mean less CO2 in the air.

-• There will be more room on the roadways if more trains rather than trucks travel throughout the country.
+• There will be more room on roads if more trains rather than trucks travel throughout the country.

 Study New Mobility - Micromobility at PFH